-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X For the Quarterly Period Ended March 31, 2022

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-37809

-NeuroBo Pharmaceuticals, Inc.

-(Exact name of Registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-200 Berkeley Street, Office 19th Floor Boston, Massachusetts

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange On Which Registered Common stock, \$0.001 par value NRBO The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Non-accelerated filer \boxtimes

-Accelerated filer \Box

-Smaller reporting company

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-The number of outstanding shares of the registrant's common stock, \$0.001 par value, as of May 11, 2022 was 26,661,771.

-(IRS Employer Identification No.)

-02116 (Zip Code)
+(Mark One) • X QUARTERLY REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the Quarterly Period Ended June 30, 2 2022 OR TRANSITION REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SI CCURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001 -37809 (Ex NeuroBo Pharmaceutical act name of Registrant as specified Delaware 47-2389984 (State or other jurisdiction of incorporation or o rganization) (IRS Employer Identification No.) 200 Berkeley Street, Office 19 th Flo or Boston, Massachusetts (Address of principal executive office es) 02116 (Zip Code) (857) 702-9600 , , (Re gistrant's telephone number, includ ling area code) (T) Not Applicable · · mer address and former fiscal year , if changed since last report) Securit ties registered pursuant to Section 12(b) of the Act : : Title of Each Class Trading Symbol(s) Name of Each Exchange On Which Registered Common stock, \$0.001 par value NRBO The Nasdaq Stock Market LLC during • • • • • • • • • • • • • • • • • • • • d by Section 13 or 15(d) of the Securities Exchange Act of 1934 ired to file such reports), and (2) has been subject to such filing Regula ctive Data File required to be submitted pursuant to Rule 405 on order period that the registrant was required to submit such files) emergi filer, a non-accelerated filer, a smaller reporting company, or arer," "smaller reporting company" and "emerging growth company" Large accelerated filer $\Box$ Accelerated filer $\square$ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company $\Box$ merging growth company, indicate by check mark I financial accounting standards provided pursuan use the extended transition period for complying with any new of Act. $\square$ Indicat e by check mark whether the registrant is a shell c company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$ The nu mber of outstanding shares of the registrant's con nmon stock, \$0.001 par value, as o f August 11, 2022 was 26,661,771.